 The determination of failure modes is also called grading.
 As vision technology progresses, it is expected that machines will be able to grade failure modes even more effectively than humans.
-With its advanced Halcon vision library and high-resolution perpendicular cameras with smart lighting systems, several customers already use the Sigma to accurately determine failure modes in solder bumps.
+With its machine vision software and high-resolution perpendicular cameras with smart lighting systems, several customers already use the Sigma to accurately determine failure modes in solder bumps.

 Local support and parts, global presence, world-class testers

 No. 157, Zhongzheng 6th St., Hukou Township, Hsinchu County 303, Taiwan (R.O.C.)

 Room 2012 Haichuang Mansion, No.288 Dengyun Road, High-tech district, Kunshan, Jiang Su, China

 Click to download thispage as PDF.

 Xyztec develops world-class bond testing technologies and works together with global partners to provide local support worldwide.